gph82/mdciao/README.rst

 * Python: 3.7, 3.8, 3.9, 3.10
 * MacOs: 3.7, 3.8, 3.9

 So everything should work *out of the box* in these conditions.
-Please see this warning_ for problems during installation from source.

 Authors
 =======